dougyb83/Lunas-Leopard-Geckos/README.md

 2. At the top right of the Repository but below the navbar, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

-### Local VS Deployment

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Use this space to discuss any differences between the local version you've developed, and the live deployment site on GitHub Pages.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ## Credits

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section you need to reference where you got your content, media, and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### Content

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Use this space to provide attribution links to any borrowed code snippets, elements, or resources.
-A few examples have been provided below to give you some ideas.

-Ideally, you should provide an actual link to every resource used, not just a generic link to the main site!

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 | Source                                                                   | Location           | Notes                                            |
 | ------------------------------------------------------------------------ | ------------------ | ------------------------------------------------ |